astropenguin/pandas-dataclasses/README.md

 ### Custom naming

-The name of data, index, or attribute can be explicitly specified by adding a string annotation to the corresponding type:
+The name of data, index, or attribute can be explicitly specified by adding a hashable annotation to the corresponding type:

 <details>
 <summary>Click to see all imports</summary>